MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Get-ADComputer.md

 drive.
 If the cmdlet is run from such a provider drive, the account associated with the drive is the default.

-To specify this parameter, you can type a user name, such as User1 or Domain01\User01 or you can specify a **PSCredential** object.
+To specify this parameter, you can type a user name, such as `User1` or `Domain01\User01` or you can specify a **PSCredential** object.
 If you specify a user name for this parameter, the cmdlet prompts for a password.

-You can also create a **PSCredential** object by using a script or by using the **Get-Credential** cmdlet.
-You can then set the _Credential_ parameter to the **PSCredential** object.
+You can also create a **PSCredential** object by using a script or by using the `Get-Credential` cmdlet.
+You can then set the **Credential** parameter to the **PSCredential** object.

-If the acting credentials do not have directory-level permission to perform the task, Active Directory module for Windows PowerShell returns a terminating error.
+If the acting credentials do not have directory-level permission to perform the task, the cmdlet returns a terminating error.

 ```yaml
 Type: PSCredential